4/30/2024

 Mike Halloran

-Hi there, important everyone.
-Just kind of a follow-up where you left off there, Scott.
-Maybe just talk a little bit about how you think that this resurgence in power manifests itself to your portfolio more from a product application set, and then how you think about the product portfolio within the power side that you have today, how well that fits where you see that market going over time.
-Are there gaps or is this an area where you can drive a lot with what you already have, or is there more that you think you might need to do from an R&D or M&A perspective?
+Hi there.
+Morning, everyone.
+Just kind of want to follow up where you left off there, Scott.
+Maybe just talk a little bit about how you think that this resurgence in power manifests itself to your portfolio more from a product application set and then how you think about the product portfolio within the power side that you have today, how well that fits where you see that market going over time, other gaps, or is this an area where you can drive a lot with what you already have?
+Or is there more that you need to, you think you might need to do from an R and D or M and a perspective?

 speaker